taosdata/TDengine/docs/en/05-programming/01-connect/04-rust.md

 <!-- exclude -->
 :::note IMPORTANT
+Replace  &lt;DSN&gt; with value of the TDengine Cloud instance you wish to access, which should be in the format `wss://<cloud_endpoint>?token=<token>`.

-Replace  &lt;DSN&gt; with real TDengine cloud DSN.
-To obtain the real value, please log in [TDengine Cloud](https://cloud.tdengine.com) and click "Programming" on the left menu, then select "Rust".
+To obtain the real dsn value, please log in [TDengine Cloud](https://cloud.tdengine.com) and click "Programming" on the left menu, then select "Rust".

 :::
 <!-- exclude-end -->

 ## Connect

-Copy following code to `main.rs`.
+Copy following code to `main.rs`.Then you can execute `cargo run` to test the connection.

 ```rust title="main.rs"
 {{#include docs/examples/rust/cloud-example/src/main.rs}}
 ```

-Then you can execute `cargo run` to test the connection.
-For how to write data and query data, please refer to [Data In](https://docs.tdengine.com/cloud/data-in/) and [Tools](https://docs.tdengine.com/cloud/tools/).
+For how to write data and query data, please refer to [Insert](https://docs.tdengine.com/cloud/programming/insert/) and [Query](https://docs.tdengine.com/cloud/programming/query/).

 For more details about how to write or query data via REST API, please check [REST API](https://docs.tdengine.com/cloud/programming/connect/rest-api/).